- Environment & Conservation

 We’ll be making sewer and drainage improvements in Broadview neighborhood.

 The Broadview sewer system was installed in the 1950s.
-The many homes and businesses built in the neighborhood since then have added flow into the system, and many have also connected their downspouts and sump pumps directly to the sewers.
+The many homes and businesses built in the neighborhood since then have added flows to the system, and many have also connected their downspouts and sump pumps directly to the sewers.

-A separate system to handle stormwater in the neighborhood was never built.
+As was customary at the time, a separate, piped system to handle stormwater in the neighborhood was never built.
 Construction and development have increased the amount of paved areas, while many trees have been removed and overall natural surfaces reduced.
-Where rainwater used to seep into the ground, it now collects on the surface and moves downhill through ditches, culverts and, in recent years, through rain gardens and roadside swales.
+Where rainwater used to seep into the ground, it now collects on the surface and moves downhill through ditches and culverts.